cybertec-postgresql/pgwatch/docs/upgrading.md

 For a custom installation there's quite some freedom in doing updates - as components (Grafana, PostgreSQL) are loosely coupled, they can be updated any time without worrying too much about the other components.
-Only "tightly coupled" components are the pgwatch3 metrics collector, config DB and the optional Web UI - if the pgwatch3 config is kept in the database.
-If [YAML based approach](installation_options.md) is used, then things are even more simple - the pgwatch3 daemon can be updated any time as YAML schema has default values for everything and there are no other "tightly coupled" components like the Web UI.
+Only "tightly coupled" components are the pgwatch metrics collector, config DB and the optional Web UI - if the pgwatch config is kept in the database.
+If [YAML based approach](installation_options.md) is used, then things are even more simple - the pgwatch daemon can be updated any time as YAML schema has default values for everything and there are no other "tightly coupled" components like the Web UI.